History of computing: Weather prediction

 with Lewis Fry Richardson's numerical approach to solving differential equations.
-The first computerised weather forecast was performed in 1950 by a team composed of American meteorologists Jule Charney, Philip Duncan Thompson, Larry Gates, and Norwegian meteorologist Ragnar Fjørtoft, applied mathematician John von Neumann, and ENIAC programmer Klara Dan von Neumann.
+The first computerized weather forecast was performed in 1950 by a team composed of American meteorologists Jule Charney, Philip Duncan Thompson, Larry Gates, and Norwegian meteorologist Ragnar Fjørtoft, applied mathematician John von Neumann, and ENIAC programmer Klara Dan von Neumann.
 To this day, some of the most powerful computer systems on Earth are used for weather forecasts.

 Symbolic computations

 By the late 1960s, computer systems could perform symbolic algebraic manipulations well enough to pass college-level calculus courses.

 Important women and their contributions

 Women are often underrepresented in STEM fields when compared to their male counterparts.
-In the modern era prior to the 1960s, computing was widely seen as "women's work," since it was associated with the operation of tabulating machines and other mechanical office work.
+In the modern era before the 1960s, computing was widely seen as "women's work" since it was associated with the operation of tabulating machines and other mechanical office work.
 The accuracy of this association varied from place to place.
 In America, Margaret Hamilton recalled an environment dominated by men, while Elsie Shutt recalled surprise at seeing even half of the computer operators at Raytheon were men.
 Machine operators in Britain were mostly women into the early 1970s.
 As these perceptions changed and computing became a high-status career, the field became more dominated by men.
 Professor Janet Abbate, in her book Recoding Gender, writes:Yet women were a significant presence in the early decades of computing.
 They made up the majority of the first computer programmers during World War II; they held positions of responsibility and influence in the early computer industry; and they were employed in numbers that, while a small minority of the total, compared favorably with women's representation in many other areas of science and engineering.
 Some female programmers of the 1950s and 1960s would have scoffed at the notion that programming would ever be considered a masculine occupation, yet these women’s experiences and contributions were forgotten all too quickly.

 Some notable examples of women in the history of computing are: